docker/compose/docs/cli.md

 Build or rebuild services.

-Services are built once and then tagged as `project_service`, e.g. `docker-composetest_db`.
+Services are built once and then tagged as `project_service`, e.g. `composetest_db`.
 If you change a service's `Dockerfile` or the contents of its build directory, you can run `docker-compose build` to rebuild it.

 ### help